aehilla/data310_spring2020/feb24_homework.md

 ```

 ```
-Python output from filter 2:
+Scipy convolve2 output from filter 2:
  >>> [[ 1 -1  0  2  0  0  1  1  1]
  [ 1  2  1  0  0  0  0  1  0]
  [ 1  0  0  0  0  2  1  0 -1]